DingCN/SocialMediaBackend/README.md

   "web.go" then calls "rpcsend.go" to send rpc to backend server.
 Backend server receives rpc in "backend.go", it then calls "storage API" to communicate with package storage.

 ## Note
-Server uses memory as storage in Part 1, but out of memory is not handled.
 TODO test: threadsafe

 ## Reference